Funding meetings - MRC

 Funding adjustments

-The decision to prune occurs during the main assessment of the proposal prior to scoring, not in the later ranking and funding decisions.
+The decision to prune occurs during the main assessment of the application prior to scoring, not in the later ranking and funding decisions.
 Scoring is carried out based on the value of the pruned award.

 Scoring